 WARNING Perform New Patient or clear the patient data profile whenever a new patient is connected to the HemoSphere advanced monitor.
 Failure to do so may result in previous patient data in the historical displays.

 After turning on the monitor, the new or continuing patient screen appears (figure 6-1).
 Touch New Patient and continue to step 6.
-OR and continue to step 2.
+OR

 If the monitor is already on, touch the settings icon